|

 16th of the 7th month and a further 150 days from the 17th of

-the 7th month to a presumed 16th of the 12th month.
+the 7th month would take us to the 16th of the 12th month.

-When people think of the Flood they link it to the period of
+When people consider the Genesis Flood they associate it with

 As a result when they study this topic in Scripture they are